,

 However it must be emphasized that the order in which the composite function is determined is important.

-The method for finding composite functions is:
+The method for finding composite functions is simply:

 Example